liuandy1207/notes/topics/linuxTerminal.md

 # CREATE
-mkdir DIRECTORY    # create directory
+mkdir DIRECTORY    # create directory touch FILE         # create empty file, if FILE does not already exist zip NAME PATH      # create a zip file named NAME

 # COPY
 cp SOURCE/FILE DESTINATION/FILE    # create a copy of the source at destination